 One of the caves is designed to function as a large concert hall and you can enjoy a magical night out in this beautiful location.

 The tickets for events usually include a dinner and also the concert, so this could be a good choice if you're looking for something special to do for a celebration.

-The concert hall at Jameos del Agua was reopened for the public in 2009, after the reconstruction work as completed.
-Volcanic caves are very fragile and the workers had to use innovative techniques in order to complete the job and maintain the aspect intact.
+The concert hall at Jameos del Agua was reopened for the public in 2009, after the reconstruction work was completed.
+Volcanic caves are very fragile and the workers had to use innovative techniques in order to complete the job and maintain the initial aspect intact.

-This place has great acoustics and again, it's a one of a kind event hall, which makes the experience all the more interesting and special.
+This place has great acoustics and it is a one of a kind event hall, which makes the experience all the more interesting and special.